TeachmanLab/MT-Data-ManagingAnxietyStudy-Cleaning/README.md

   positive threat items.
 Each mean is the mean of the available items.
   - Called **`RR_negative_nf_score`**, **`RR_negative_ns_score`**, **`RR_positive_pf_score`**, and
   **`RR_positive_ps_score`**, respectively, in `R34_FinalData_New_v02.csv`

+##### 5. Clean Credibility Data

+The clean data exported from the present repo includes the credibility data.
+Given that these data are not in the clean data from the main outcomes paper, `3_clean_data.R` compares the credibility data between Sets A and B and confirms that the datasets are identical.

 ## TODO: Citation